webermarcolivier/colony/README.md

 - Implement XML input file support (much more flexible than hard-coded by line text file reading).
 - More coherent way of setting options.
     - Set the compilations options in debug.h to be written by Mathematica notebook, to be more coherent and avoid possible sources of user errors (as for example setting a simulation for a growing population and compiling with the fixed population option with undefined TIME_DEPENDENT_PROPENSITIES).
+    - rename the file debug.h to compilation_options.h and change \#ifdef statements accordingly.